-- Press and hold the power button for a few seconds until your computer turn off, then release the power button.
+- Press and hold the power button for a few seconds until your computer turns off, then release the power button.
 Wait a few seconds and then press the power button to turn on your computer.

 - I previously wrote an article about how to fix Mac startup problems.
 Follow the tips in that article.

 - Try starting up in Safe Mode.
-To do this, turn on your Mac, when you hear the start up sound, press and hold the Shift key until you see the Apple logo.
-If your Mac can start up, the problem may be that your computer do not have enough space.
+To do this, turn on your Mac, when you hear the start-up sound, press and hold the Shift key until you see the Apple logo.
+If your Mac can start up, the problem may be that your computer does not have enough space.
 Did you see any low disk space warnings before this problem?
 Your Mac should have at least 9 GB of free space.
 This article explains how to free up space on your Mac.

-- Reset NVRAM: To do that, turn off your Mac, then turn on, when you hear the start up sound, press and hold the Command-Option-P-R keys.
-Your computer will restart, when you hear the second startup sound release the keys.
+- Reset NVRAM: To do that, turn off your Mac, then turn on, when you hear the start-up sound, press and hold the Command-Option-P-R keys.
+Your computer will restart when you hear the second startup sound release the keys.

-Continue to fix the issue
+Use Terminal to fix the issue

 - There should now be a kextList.txt file on your desktop, open it and press both the “Apple(Command)” and “F” keys to bring up the find.